How to upgrade from Boost v1 to Boost v2

 If you are deploying a single LID instance with multiple boost instances, you will need to repeat this step for each boost instance in the cluster.

-is a data proxy service which abstracts the access to LID through an established interface.
-It makes it easier to secure the underlying database and not expose it. boostd-data
+`boostd-data` is a data proxy service which abstracts the access to LID through an established interface.
+It makes it easier to secure the underlying database and not expose it. `boostd-data` listens to a websocket interface, which is the entrypoint which should be exposed to `boostd`, and`booster-http`

-service with parameters to connect to YugabyteDB on its Cassandra and PostgreSQL interfaces:./boostd-data run yugabyte \
+Start the `boostd-data` service with parameters to connect to YugabyteDB on its Cassandra and PostgreSQL interfaces:

 --hosts <yugabytedb-hosts> \